jcervas/class-cmu-84-352/lecture-slides/the-right-to-vote-lecure-slides/The-Right-to-Vote.md

 ## Eroding Economic Barriers

-- In 1808, Congress modified the property qualifications in the Northwest Ordinance; three years later it acted more decisively, enfranchising all_free white males\_ who had paid taxes and resided in the territory
+- In 1808, Congress modified the property qualifications in the Northwest Ordinance

+  - three years later it acted more decisively, enfranchising all *free white males* who had paid taxes and resided in the territory

 - Between 1830 and 1855, six states relinquished their insistence that voters pay taxes, leaving only six others with taxpaying clauses,